-Andy Olvis is a Senior Air Traffic Investigator in the NTSB’s Office of Aviation Safety, Operational Factors Division, Air Traffic Control, and served as the Investigator-in-Charge of numerous air traffic control incident investigations, and as ATC Workgroup Chairman for major and regional aircraft accident investigations.
+Senior Air Traffic Investigator with the NTSB’s division of Aviation Safety, Operational Factors Division, Air Traffic Control, and served as the Investigator-in-Charge of numerous air traffic control incident investigations, and as ATC Workgroup Chairman for major and regional aircraft accident investigations.